 But fast forward to 2020, and it’s now the standard for leading companies to prioritize their logistics and distribution networks.
 Many businesses that previously looked to outside firms as their supply chain partners are ditching them altogether and handling managing their supply chain logistics themselves.

 In today’s fast-paced business world, maintaining a competitive advantage is crucial for success, especially when it comes to logistics.
 According to an IDC report, it is predicted that 50% of all manufacturing supply chains will have the capability, either in-house or outsourced, to enable direct-to-consumption shipments and home delivery by the end of 2020.

 Does your company want to advance its supply chain prowess?
 Continue reading to learn how to ensure your company’s logistics are a competitive advantage.

 The goal and challenge of supply chain management is to move inventory faster while using fewer resources.
 But focusing on speed and profit alone doesn’t lead to an automatic advantage over competitors.

 The companies that truly stand out are agile to sudden changes in supply and demand, adapt over time to the evolving marketplace, and align with the interests of each firm in the supply chain.

-Look for these traits from direct competitors and leaders across industries by reviewing data from relevant research firms, such as Gartner’s report on the top 25 supply chains of 2017.
-Beyond evaluating original research and data, consider partnering with an advisory firm that specializes in benchmarking to highlight where you are compared to your competitors.
+Look for these traits from direct competitors and leaders across industries by reviewing data from relevant research firms, such as Gartner’s report on the top 25 supply chains for 2020.

-Identify the tech worth adopting in logistics
+Identify the tech worth adopting

-Position your inventory capabilities to meet customer demand
+Position inventory capabilities to meet demand

 Even with a solid logistics strategy, challenges and unexpected changes will arise that require the support of a partner to assist with the storage and moving of inventory.